Making it Real

 If you’re still not convinced, see Graham’s list of people who will surely notice authenticity errors in your crime fiction, from criminals to court admin staff.

-Our one-day interactive online workshops specialise in a specific area of crime and police procedure so you can get straight to the point.
+Our live one-day online workshops specialise in a specific area of crime and police procedure so you can get straight to the point.

 Practical and in-depth, we deliver to small groups of like-minded writers so places are limited.